tpsteiner/OrcaSlicer_WIKI/material_settings/filament/material_temperatures.md

 ## Nozzle

-Set the nozzle temperature for the selected material for First Layer and Other Layers.
+One of the most critical settings for successful 3D printing is the nozzle temperature.
+The correct nozzle temperature ensures proper melting and extrusion of the filament, leading to good layer adhesion and overall print quality.
+You can set a higher temperature for the first layer to improve bed adhesion but be cautious with deformations as [elephant foot](quality_settings_precision#elephant-foot-compensation).

 ## Bed

 Set the bed temperature for the selected material for First Layer and Other Layers for each Bed type if [Support multi bed types](printer_basic_information_printable_space#support-multi-bed-types) is enabled in printer settings.
+Using a higher temperature for the first layer can help improve adhesion to the build surface but be cautious of potential deformations like [elephant foot](quality_settings_precision#elephant-foot-compensation).

+Bed temperature plays a crucial role in ensuring proper filament adhesion to the build surface, which directly impacts both print success and quality.
+Most materials have a relatively broad optimal range for bed temperature (typically +/-5°C).
+In general, following the manufacturer’s recommendations, maintaining a clean bed (free from oils or fingerprints), ensuring a stable [chamber temperature](#print-chamber-temperature), and having a properly leveled bed will produce reliable results.

+- If the bed temperature is too low, the filament may fail to adhere properly, leading to warping, weak layer bonding, or complete detachment.
+In severe cases, the printed part may dislodge entirely and stick to the nozzle or other printer components, potentially causing mechanical damage.
+- If the bed temperature is too high, the lower layers can overheat and soften excessively, resulting in deformation such as [elephant foot](quality_settings_precision#elephant-foot-compensation).

+> [!TIP]
+> As a general guideline, you can use the [glass transition temperature](https://en.wikipedia.org/wiki/Glass_transition) (Tg) of the material and subtract 5–10 °C to estimate a safe upper limit for bed temperature.
+> See [this article](https://magigoo.com/blog/prevent-warping-temperature-and-first-layer-adhesion-magigoo/) for a detailed explanation.

+> [!NOTE]
+> For challenging prints involving materials with **high shrinkage** (e.g., nylons or polycarbonate) or geometries prone to warping, dialed-in settings are critical.
+> In these cases, [chamber temperature](#print-chamber-temperature) becomes a **major factor** in preventing detachment and ensuring print success.

 ## Print Chamber Temperature

+Chamber temperature can affect the print quality, especially for high-temperature filaments.
+A heated chamber can help to maintain a consistent temperature throughout the print, reducing the risk of warping and improving layer adhesion.
+However, it is important to monitor the chamber temperature to ensure that it does not exceed the filament's deformation temperature.

+> [!IMPORTANT]
+> Low temperature Filaments like PLA can clog the nozzle if the chamber temperature is too high.

 This option activates the emitting of an M191 command before the "machine_start_gcode" which sets the chamber temperature and waits until it is reached.
 In addition, it emits an M141 command at the end of the print to turn off the chamber heater, if present.